Skip to main content

 Security hardening

-WednesdayAI uses a personal assistant security model: one trusted operator boundary per gateway.
-It is not designed for hostile multi-tenant isolation where adversarial users share a single agent or gateway.
+WednesdayAI uses a personal assistant security model: one trusted operator boundary per gateway, potentially many agents.
+It is not a hostile multi-tenant boundary where adversarial users share a single agent or gateway.

 If multiple mutually untrusted users need to share a single bot, run separate gateways per trust boundary — ideally separate OS users or hosts.
 One shared gateway does not provide per-user isolation.